Structure of the Earth

 What are earthquakes?

 As plates carry on moving in different directions over long periods of time, friction causes energy to build up.
 Eventually it becomes so great that the energy is released, which creates a shock wave - an earthquake.
-If the earthquake is beneath the ocean it can create a huge tidal wave, called a tsunami.
+If the earthquake is beneath the ocean it can create a series of huge waves, called a tsunami.

 There are thousands of earthquakes across the world each day and some are so small that they can only be detected by specialist equipment.
 Others can be so intense that they can create lots of damage and destroy towns and cities.
 The Richter magnitude scale is used to measure the size of earthquakes.